saferpay/jsonapi/texts/ChapterRestApi.md

 	</span>
 </td>
 <td class="col-sm-8">
-	<div style="padding-bottom: 10px">The url of the shop (the page where fields are hosted).
-We recommend that urls end with a trailing slash.</div>
+	<div style="padding-bottom: 10px">The fully qualified URL of the shop (the page that integrates Saferpay Fields).
+We recommend that URLs end with a trailing slash.
+Only HTTPS is allowed.</div>
 	<i class="small text-muted">
 				    <span>Example: <code>https://yourshop.com/</code></span>
 	</i>